joannakl/core109_f19/syllabus.markdown

 # Assignments
 ---
 There will be weekly assignments/labs.
-Each week in the recitation you will be given a project to work one.
+Each week in the recitation you will be given a project to work on.
 The recitations will be the time to discuss the assignments and come up with a plan of action for solutions.
 Usually, you will get a chance to start working on the project during the recitation.
 You will need to finish it on your own during the next week.

 All assignments will count towards your final grade (I do not drop any assignment grades).

 *No assignments can be accepted after the last day of classes.*

 **Challenging assignment grade:**
 You can challenge your grade on any assignment.
 To do so, you need to come to see me during the office hours, or schedule an appointment.
+This should be done as soon as the grades are returned, not two weeks later or at the end of the semester.